Apartment (novel): 1997

 During the next semester, another professor praises Billy's work while criticizing the narrator's.
 That night at the apartment, Billy hints that the narrator's writing is more "accountant-like" than "artist".

 The MFA students receive a letter that a $7000 stipend is available for a rising second-year student, and applications need to submit a writing sample to apply.
 The narrator learns Billy plans to apply, and will presumably be able to move out of their shared apartment if he wins.

 Billy begins to spend more time with other friends, and less with the narrator.
 The resentment between the two becomes more apparent.
 After feeling economically used by Billy, the narrator asks Billy to clean the bathroom.
 At a Super Bowl party, Billy mocks the narrator for never having a "real job" in front of several people.
 That night the narrator returns to the apartment, and dumps Billy's file cabinet and computer into the East River to prevent Billy from winning the stipend.
 To cover his tracks, the narrator tries to make the situation look like a burglary.

 Billy returns to apartment shocked to find his computer and file cabinet missing, and convinces the reluctant narrator to file a claim through his great aunt's renter's insurance.
 The insurance company requires the police to be contacted in order to process the claim.
 The two agree that Billy will talk to the police alone.

 After the semester concludes, the narrator receives a letter from his landlord ordering him to vacate the apartment since he is in violation of the lease for illegal subletting.
 Billy states that he admitted to the police he was living there illegally after being accused of falsely reporting an insurance claim.
 Billy tells the narrator he knows he staged the burglary to sabotage him, and that he plans to move out to live with two other classmates.

 While the narrator is not charged criminally, the insurance company finds out and penalizes him thousands of dollars.
 As a result, the narrator's father stops paying his tuition.
 The narrator decides to drop out of school, move into another apartment with 3 other roommates, and work as a freelance copy editor.

 After

-The narrator is eventually is hired on full-time.
+The narrator is eventually hired on full-time.
 Believing he will never be an author, he declines to reenroll at Columbia.
 He is later promoted to copy chief of the magazine, but lives a life of solitude.

 Billy becomes a midlist author and a professor at an Idaho university.
 He lives with his wife and children.